UiPath Documentation

 Creating an HTTP Webhook connection

-2. From the Connectors list, select HTTP Webhook.
-You can also use the search bar to find the connector.
+4. To open the connection creation page, select the connector from the list.
+You can use the search bar to find the connector.

 Choose how the vendor will send the challenge token so that UiPath can respond correctly: